 Ophelia’s story is very tragic as well, though it didn’t end up being a suicide as originally thought.
 The idea that it could’ve been a suicide was intriguing from a story aspect, adding another unhappy layer to Vivy’s exploration of humanity.
 Ultimately it resolves without suicide, but nonetheless Ophelia does pass away.
 It wasn’t as heartfelt as Grace’s story, but it was still very sad.
 She embodies a much more relatable point of human suffering: confidence and self-worth.
 Most people struggle with this in one form or another at some point in their lives.
 Its another of those things that’s so very human, even if we wish it weren’t so.
 It was interesting to see such a character trait in an AI.

 I already mentioned Elizabeth and Estella’s story.
 It’s not super sad, but it’s touching nonetheless.
 You wish things could’ve turned out differently for them.
 We see Elizabeth later in the story as somewhat bitter, very likely as a result of this tragic ending for her sister.
 They’re nice characters.
-There’s not many others after that.
+There aren’t many others after that.
 Kakitani Yuugo has a lot of impact on the story, but doesn’t interest me a lot as a character.
 His granddaughter runs the less violent branch of Toak, the anti-AI organization, in the later years portrayed in the series.
 She’s just kind of there playing her role, not much more.

 The focus is definitely on Vivy.
 As much as some of these characters manage to impact our hearts, Vivy is definitely at the center of it all.
 One could say that Vivy gets a little lost in all of this from time to time, and I would agree with that on some level.
 Certainly her finest moments are at the beginning and the end.
 I was wowed by her leap across the moon in episode 1 or 2.
 That was a fine moment for this anime, exemplifying a lot of what made this show really good.
 So I like Vivy and I like all the characters she encounters, and I think they’re really good quality as it relates to this quests to discover their humanity.
 They have both artistic and human appeal, and that’s a rare combination in any art.